blakemcbride/Build/README.md

     *build* is not a "convention over configuration" system.
 Although it has rules and procedures to make things easy, the gap between what you want and how you describe it is narrow.
-Further, like *make*, *build* is dependency based and not task based since, with a build system, that's what you are trying to do *build files* not *run tasks*.
+Further, like *make*, *build* is dependency-based and not task-based since, with a build system, that's what you are trying to do *build files* not *run tasks*.

 3. Some build systems, such as *ant* and *maven* are bound to XML.